- UCAS course code

 - C = 4

-37 points are required overall (to include core points) with at least 766 at Higher level.
-If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B or above.
+37 points are required overall (to include core points) with at least 766 at higher level.
+If Maths and English Language are not offered as part of the Diploma, they should be offered at GCSE or IGCSE at grade B (6) or above.
+We accept both Maths options as part of the Diploma.

 Alternative entry requirements